 Looking after yourself isn’t always easy.
 We’re busy juggling a hundred and one things.
 Our days and weeks might fly by and there are never enough hours in the day.
-Lucky Things is a big champion of looking after your own wellbeing.
+Lucky Things is a big champion of looking after your own wellbeing and mental health.
 Life can be full of ups and downs, big ones and small ones.
 Trust me, I know first hand.
 There are so many things which impact our wellbeing, from change, guilt or everyday anxiety – the list goes on.
 So here’s a few things you can try out if you’re not feeling great.
 Remember to share this blog with your friends too.
 You never know who might find it helpful.

 Speak to someone you trust…When you’re ready (and even if you’re not quite ready), chat to someone about how you’re feeling.
 When you’re not feeling yourself or can’t shift a low mood, remember it’s OK to not be OK (as I talked about in one of my earlier blog posts last year).
 Many of us feel we will be judged if we open up and say we’re not feeling great.
 We have so much to be grateful for in life, but that doesn’t mean we don’t experience everyday lows and stresses.
 Talking to someone you trust can help you clear your mind a bit.
 It can give us a bit of focus especially when we need to look after ourselves too.
 Talking therapy can be a casual chat with a mate or a quick phone call with one of your relatives.
 Not always easy, but try not to feel like you have to deal with your struggles on your own.

 Work out what gives you positive energy…Sometimes we forget to focus on the things that feed us positive energy.
 If you know a bit of exercise (even 10 minutes a day) is personally good for you, try and fit it into your schedule.
 If you know eating certain foods are better for you, make a list of healthy foods you enjoy.